handtrixx/ncms/md/posts/ncms_en.md

 - snippets
 - templates

-In das Verzeichnis `assets` und dessen Unterordner gehören alle im Frontend wiederholt benötigten Dateien, wie z.B. css und javascript von Bootstrap 5 (https://getbootstrap.com/), aber natürlich vor allem auch eigene Stylesheets und Javascript Funktionen.
-Im Unterordner `json` legen wir unsere statischen Übersetzungschlüssel ab.

-Der Ordner `md` enthält in seinem Unterordner `posts` offensichtlich alle unsere in Markup geschriebenen Posts, welche auch an ihrer Dateiendung `.md` erkennbar sind.

-In das Verzechnis `media` und maximal eine Unterodnerebene tiefer können wir alle Bilder "werfen" die wir in unseren Posts verwenden wollen.
-Diese werden dann während des Deployments automatisch ins platzsparende `.webp` Format konvertiert und ein Thumbnail für jedes Bild generiert.

-Im Ordner `snipptes`haben wir alle HTML Elemente die wir auf allen Seiten immer wieder benötigen gelegt.

-Analog dazu liegen im Verzeichnis `templates` die Ausgangsdateien unseres Frontends, die während des Deployments mit Inhalt angereichtert werden.

-All das lässt sich Transparent auch im Github Projekt unter: https://github.com/handtrixx/ncms nachvollziehen.
+Folder `assets` and its subfolders holds all assets like the sources of Bootstrap 5 (https://getbootstrap.com/) and for sure our own css styles and javascript functions.
+Subdirectory `json` just contains our static translations.

+Directory `md` and its subfolder `posts` contains our post files which are ending by an `.md` suffix.

+Our Images and other media files are placed at folder `media`.
+I wrote the system to also check subfolders for files, but that currently on works down one level (so, content in a sub-sub folder will be ignored).
+Later we will see these files will automatically converted to space saving and web-optimized format `.webp` and additonally also a thumbnail will be generated.

+All HTML elements we want to use more than one time are stored in folder `snippets`.

+Directoy `templates` contains the sources for all HTML pages where we include our snippets and other data during deployment later on.

+If you would like to see the details about which files need to be created and what content they could contain, please checkout my Github repository at: https://github.com/handtrixx/ncms.

 #### Templates
-Im Verzeichnis Templates befinden sich folgende Dateien: `404.html` - Die Fehlerseite die immer dann angezeigt wird, wenn eine ungültige Abfrage auf die Website erfolgt. `blog.html` - Die Seite die die Übersicht über alle Posts bereit stellt. `index.html` - Die Startseite mit ihren Inhalten. `post.html` - Die Vorlage aus der die einzelen Beitragsseiten gerendert werden. `privacy-policy.html` - Die Seite zu Datenschutz und im Impressum auf die im Footer verllinkt ist und die somit von überall aus erreichbar ist und sein muss. `robots.txt` - Infos für die Crawler von Suchmaschinen. `search.html` - Meine Seite auf der man Suchen kann und die über einen json Index sämtliche Suchergebnisse ohne Abfrage am Server bereitstellt.
+The template files are: `404.html` - Our error page always shown in case a requested page simply does not exist or if a post maybe has not been translated yet.
+Our `blog.html` is used to provide an overview of all existing published posts, which can be filtered and sorted in several ways.
+The `index.html` simply contains our landing page with its content.
+A special role is assigned to the `post.html` file.
+It is used by each post as a template, to ensure all posts provide the same UX. `privacy-policy.html` - Die Seite zu Datenschutz und im Impressum auf die im Footer verllinkt ist und die somit von überall aus erreichbar ist und sein muss. `robots.txt` - Infos für die Crawler von Suchmaschinen. `search.html` - Meine Seite auf der man Suchen kann und die über einen json Index sämtliche Suchergebnisse ohne Abfrage am Server bereitstellt.

 #### Snippets
 Die Snippets die später im Deployment in alle HTML Templates eingeschläust werden sind `footer.html`, `head.html`, `navbar.html`, `script.html` .
 Durch die Aufteilung in diese Snippets haben wir den massiven Vorteil, dass wir im Falle einer gewünschten Anpassung z.B. im Navigationsmenü, diese nur genau einmal durchführen müssen um sie auf allen Seiten zu ändern.